afterdusk/cs3243-poker-agent/README.md

 **CS3243 Introduction to Artificial Intelligence - Term Project**

 A project which develops an agent that can play a simplified version of poker.
+Our report can be found [here](../master/report/report.pdf).

 ## Project overview